- The award for the best super fund, according to…

 SelectingSuper also produces benchmark indices that you can use to compare how well the top super funds have performed against the average, and to compare the average and the top-performing funds, against your own super fund’s returns.

-SelectingSuper reports returns for the different asset allocations – 5 investment options and 8 asset classes, and also reports returns for SelectingSuper’s top 50 default investment options (usually balanced or growth).
+SelectingSuper reports returns for the different asset allocations – 5 investment options (including the MySuper/Default investment option), and 6 asset classes, and also reports returns for SelectingSuper’s top 50 MySuper and default investment options (usually balanced or growth).

 3. Chant West performance tables